AKMohite/Feastilious/README.md

 # Yum Byte :ramen:

-- This app is :warning: **work in progress** :construction: :warning: recipe finder app which get data from [Spoonacular](https://spoonacular.com/food-api/docs)
+- This app is :warning: **work in progress** :construction: :warning: recipe finder app which get data from [Spoonacular](https://spoonacular.com/food-api/docs).
+This app is inspired from Whirlpool's Yummly.

 ## Development setup